Free: Healthy 5-Ingredient Meals EbookGet It Now

 * 1/2" thick bone-in pork chops: 5-6 minutes

 Remove the pork chops from the oven and transfer to a plate.
 (Do not leave them in the pan or they will be overcooked.)
-Let the chops rest for 3-5 minutes.
+Tent the top with foil and let the chops rest for 3-5 minutes.

 Serving size: 1 pork chop

 Only 1/4 of the marinade is included in the nutrition calculation, as a lot is discarded after marinating the pork chops.

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.

 © Copyright Maya Krampf for Wholesome Yum.
 Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link with photo instead. 🙂